Tan-tan-san/gamebrary/README.md

 - 🔧 **Customizable** – Customize game categories, tags, and themes.
 - 📊 **Statistics & Insights** – Track your playtime and completion progress.

+## 🔗 Original Repository

+Gamebrary is based on the [original Gamebrary repository](https://github.com/gamebrary/gamebrary).
+Check it out for more information and updates.

 ---

 ## 📦 Installation